-I’ve been in numerous discussions with people over the years about the theory of small arms and the concepts of perfection and maximized performance.
+I’ve been in numerous discussions with people over the years about the theory of small arms and the concepts of “perfection” and maximized performance.
 Most recently, the topic has been about the popularity of 6.5mm rifles, a trend that shows no signs of stopping.
 I’m not going to get into the depths of that here.
 What I will say is that there isn’t anything new about the 6.5mm rifle cartridge family.
 Nor is there anything truly new about most small arms technology.

 So what makes a weapon family or a cartridge enjoy a long life?
-How is it that only a handful of calibers designed in the modern era have enjoyed success while so many of those well over a century old are still going strong?
+How is it that only a handful of calibers designed in the modern era have much success while so many of those well over a century old are still going strong?
 The answer is multifaceted.

-The most significant thing I’ve discovered over months of research is that two key factors influence the success of a cartridge or a weapon.
+Two key factors influence the success of a cartridge or a weapon.
 The first is armed service adoption.
 The second is fashion.
 These are the primary drivers of small arms popular success.

 A common argument I get into with other gun people is the case of the .276 Pedersen.
 Many of the original Garand rifles were chambered for this round and it was a ballistic improvement over the .30-06 in service at the time.
 The cartridge was very similar in size to the modern 7mm-08 and offered the American soldier a superior system to any other in service at the time at a weight savings over competing cartridges.

-The smallbore race began decades before the .276 Pedersen was designed and featured rounds that still exist today such as the 7.92x57mm, 6.5x55mm, 7x57mm, and .303 British.
+The small bore race began decades before the .276 Pedersen was designed and featured rounds that still exist today such as the 7.92x57mm, 6.5x55mm, 7x57mm, and .303 British.
 The main difference between these rounds?
 The four listed were adopted by various militaries while the .276 foundered and eventually was dumped for the .30-06.